-And there it is… the local link!!
+And there it is… the local link.
 Fiona Hoskin, a celebrity in the Tasmanian food world is now the state manager for Thermomix.
-Once the co-owner and chef of Fee and Me Restaurant in Launceston, Fiona can boast winning many accolades and awards; Best Restaurant in Australia amongst them.
+Once the co-owner and chef of Fee and Me restaurant in Launceston, Fiona can boast winning many accolades and awards; Best Restaurant in Australia among them.

 As busy as she is selling the world’s smallest, smartest kitchen, Fiona’s future plans include the release of a book.
 Currently in the editing stage, Devil of a Cookbook will help raise funds to save the Tasmanian Devil in its fight against Facial Tumour Disease, one of her many passions.

 Chatting with Fiona also reveals a passion for the Thermomix, and not only with the prospect of making a sale.
 Just as she trained apprentices to serve up gourmet food over her 20 years as a head chef, she clearly loves to encourage people to get cooking (even real beginner, time-poor prospects like me!).
 With such a powerful endorsement, you can hardly ignore the message.

 Sold only by a team of expert consultants, the makers of the Thermomix claim many benefits.
 Not least of those is a return to real food… reducing artificial additives and turning raw, healthy produce into a meal.
 Issues addressed by owning one of these herculean kitchen machines include…

 - food intolerance and allergies

 - surplus fresh fruit and vegetables (don’t throw it out: learn how to make quince paste and raspberry jam!)

 - and saving space on the kitchen bench